-Leave small talk and asking for directions in the past.
-You are finally ready to engage in some real, in-depth conversations.
+You’ve already learned greetings, restaurant vocabulary, and survival phrases and you are finally ready to engage in some real, in-depth conversations.

 All you need are some Spanish conversational phrases juicy enough for people to sink their teeth into.

 - 9 Juicy Spanish Conversation Phrases for Language Learners